 One highly effective form of retargeting (even for businesses without a website or with low traffic) is utilizing one of the available video view options.

-The power of this strategy is that you are using one of the cheaper, non-conversion objectives and letting your audience effectively segment themselves by how much of your video they watch.
+The power of this Facebook advertising strategy is that you are using one of the cheaper, non-conversion objectives and letting your audience effectively segment themselves by how much of your video they watch.

-According to Digital Information World, the average attention span of human beings has fallen from 12 seconds in 2000 to under 8 seconds – even worse than that of a goldfish (9 seconds).
+According to Digital Information World, the average attention span of human beings has fallen from 12 seconds in 2000 to under eight seconds – even worse than that of a goldfish (nine seconds).

 This means that even if your video is only 15 seconds long, for someone to watch more than half of it is a fairly major achievement and a decent signal of a more-than-passing interest.
 Obviously, users watching 95% of your video is an even stronger indicator of interest.